Our frequently asked questions about our Allocations Policy and Choice Based Lettings should help you understand the way homes are allocated by us.

 Are permanently employed within the borough for a minimum period of 12 months, working 16 hours or more per week and the distance from your current home to your work place is 75 miles or more;

-Have lived for at least 12 months in the borough by choice, either in rented or other accommodation we consider permanent;
+Have lived for at least five years in the borough by choice, either in rented or other accommodation we consider permanent;

 Q: What happens once I am on the Housing Register?